s-nez/falling-blocks/doc/gameplay.md

 ### Yellow blocks
 If a cleared line contains any yellow blocks, it counts as two lines.
-Spread these blocks across multiple lines to maximize your score.
+Spread those blocks across multiple lines to maximize your score.